Open-Innovation-NLP/OpenDomainQA/README.md

 ## Study on Open Domain Question Answering
 ***
-A question answering implementation, usually a computer program, may construct its answers by querying a structured database of knowledge or information, usually a knowledge base.
+A question answering implementation may construct its answers by querying a structured database of knowledge or information, usually a knowledge base.
 More commonly, question answering systems can pull answers from an unstructured collection of natural language documents.

 Some examples of natural language document collections used for question answering systems include: